Pontefract: Anglo-Scandinavian history

-Tanshelf and Kirkby

-The Anglo-Scandinavian township of Tanshelf recorded variously as Tateshale, Tateshalla, Tateshalle or Tatessella in the Domesday Book of 1086 existed in the region that is today occupied by the town of Pontefract.
-The Anglo-Saxon Chronicle makes its first reference to Tanshelf in the year 947 when King Eadred of England met with the ruling council of Northumbria to accept its submission.
+The Anglo-Scandinavian township, Tanshelf, recorded as Tateshale, Tateshalla, Tateshalle or Tatessella in the 'Domesday Book' is today occupied by the town of Pontefract.
+The Anglo-Saxon Chronicle made a reference to Tanshelf in 947 when King Eadred of England met with the ruling council of Northumbria to accept its submission.
 King Eadred did not enjoy Northumbria's support for long, and a year later the kingdom voted Eric Bloodaxe King of York.

-When the Domesday Book was commissioned by William the Conqueror in 1086, Tanshelf was still a sizeable settlement for the period.
-The town had a priest, 60 petty burgesses, 16 cottagers, 16 villagers and 8 smallholders, amounting to a total of 101 people.
-But the actual size of the population might be as much as four or five times larger than this as the people listed are landholders, and therefore the Domesday Book does not take their families into account.
-Tanshelf also had a church, a fishery and three mills.
-Archaeologists have discovered the remains of the church on The Booths in Pontefract, off North Baileygate, below the castle.
+When the Domesday survey was commissioned by William the Conqueror in 1086, Tanshelf was a sizeable settlement.
+It had a priest, 60 petty burgesses, 16 cottagers, 16 villagers and 8 smallholders, amounting to 101 people.
+The size of the population might have been four or five times larger as the only people listed were landholders.
+Tanshelf had a church, a fishery and three mills.
+Archaeologists discovered the remains of a church on The Booths, off North Baileygate, below the castle.
 The oldest grave dates from around 690.
-The church is likely to be at Tanshelf and may have been similar to the church at Ledsham.
-The area which is now the town market place was the original meeting place of the Osgoldcross wapentake.

-In the Anglo-Saxon period a part of the modern township of Pontefract was known by the Anglo-Scandinavian name of Kirkby.
+The church may have been similar to the church at Ledsham.
+The area of the town market place was the meeting place of the Osgoldcross wapentake.
+In the Anglo-Saxon period part of the modern town was known by the Anglo-Scandinavian name as Kirkby.

 Medieval

-Norman conquest

-After the Norman conquest in 1066 almost all of Yorkshire came under the ownership of followers of William the Conqueror, one of whom was Ilbert de Lacy who became the owner of Tateshale (Tanshelf) where he began to build a castle.
+After the Norman conquest in 1066 almost all of Yorkshire came under the ownership of followers of William the Conqueror, one of whom was Ilbert de Lacy who became the owner of Tateshale (Tanshelf) where he built a castle.

-Pontefract Castle began as a wooden motte and bailey castle, built before 1086 and later rebuilt in stone.
-The de Lacys lived in the castle for more than two centuries and were holders of the castle and the Honour of Pontefract from 1067 until the death of Alice de Lacy in 1348.
+Pontefract Castle began as a wooden motte and bailey castle before 1086 and was later rebuilt in stone.
+The de Lacys lived there for more than two centuries and were holders of the castle and the Honour of Pontefract from 1067 until the death of Alice de Lacy in 1348.

 King Richard II was murdered at the castle in 1400.
-Little is known of the precise nature of his demise; in particular Shakespeare may have "adjusted" the facts for his own purposes.
-There are at least three theories which attempt to explain his death: either he was starved to death by his keepers, he starved himself to death or he was murdered by Sir Piers (Peter) Exton on 14 February 1399 or 1400.
+Little is known of the nature of his demise; Shakespeare may have "adjusted" the facts for his own purposes.
+At least three theories attempt to explain his death: either he was starved to death by his keepers, he starved himself to death or he was murdered by Sir Piers (Peter) Exton on 14 February 1399 or 1400.